ABEDAVIDscripts/Netflix_Data_Cleaning_and_Exploratory_Data_Analysis/Exploratory Data Analysis.md

 ## Exploratory Data Analysis

-16 Business Problems and Analysis:
+16 Business Problems and It Analysis:

 #### Q1.
 How many Type of movie do we have in this dataset?